lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

 :meth:`waves.builders.abaqus_journal` builder in the code pertaining to ``# Mesh``.

 The first set of highlighted lines will define a preliminary step to the actual analysis called a *datacheck*.
-You can read the `Abaqus Standard/Explicit Execution`_ documentation :cite:`ABAQUS2022` for more details on running a datacheck.
+You can read the `Abaqus Standard/Explicit Execution`_ documentation :cite:`ABAQUS` for more details on running a datacheck.
 The primary purpose for running a datacheck prior to the analysis is to provide the build system an opportunity for early exit if the datacheck fails.
 This is useful in a scenario where the full analysis might take much longer to fail than the datacheck.